cloud66-oss/trackman/README.md

 Trackman can use Golang template language.

+`Metadata` is an attribute on both Step and the entire workflow.
+You can use `MergedMetadata` instead of `Metadata` to gain access to a merged list of meta data from the step and the workflow.
+If any value is defined in both places, step will override workflow.

 ### Work directory

 To set the working directory of a step, use `workdir` attribute on a step.